Steve Meilinger

+He subsequently rose through the ranks to become chief deputy for the Marshals' Eastern District of Kentucky.

+Biography

+Meilinger played college football at the University of Kentucky and was drafted in the first round of the 1954 NFL draft.
+He then went on to a National Football League (NFL) career, playing for the Washington Redskins, the Green Bay Packers, and the Pittsburgh Steelers.

 Following his NFL career, Meilinger joined the United States Marshals Service.
-During his Marshals Service career, he was one of the original agents for the United States Federal Witness Protection Program, and eventually was promoted to Chief Deputy for the Eastern District of Kentucky, where he served until his retirement.
-In 2014, he was inducted into the College Football Hall of Fame.
-He died in 2015 at the age of 84.
+During his Marshals Service career, he was one of the original agents for the United States Federal Witness Protection Program, and eventually was promoted to chief deputy for the Eastern District of Kentucky, where he served until his retirement.

+Honors

+In 2014, Meilinger was inducted into the College Football Hall of Fame.

+Death

+Meilinger died in Lexington, Kentucky, on September 14, 2015, at the age of 84.